KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 (June) “The End of All Things” [writings].

-(October 1) Kant receives a cabinet order from the King, written by the minister of justice, Johann Christoff Wöllner (called by Frederick the Great “a deceitful and intriguing parson”) censoring Kant for his writings on religion.
+(October 1) Kant receives a cabinet order from the King, written by his minister Wöllner, censoring Kant for his writings on religion, in particular the recently published and re-issued Religion within the limits of Reason Alone.[3]

 (October 14) Kant begins his seventh term as dean of the Philosophy Faculty.